laetitiamatignon/MultiCrowd-aamas/README.md

 # MultiSoc

-This repository contains the code for Multi-Soc, a deep-MARL model for decentralized multi-agent learning of navigation among humans.
+This repository implements Multi-Soc, a deep-MARL model for decentralized multi-agent learning of navigation among humans.
+The implementation in this repositorory is used in the paper "Attention Graph for Multi-Robot Social Navigation with Deep Reinforcement Learning" [https://arxiv.org/abs/2401.17914](https://arxiv.org/abs/2401.17914).
+This repository is based on MAPPO [https://github.com/zoeyuchao/mappo](https://github.com/zoeyuchao/mappo).

 The idea behind Multi-Soc is to exploit the graph structure of a crowd (each human is a node) and the flexibility offer by GNNs.

 ## Setup
 1. In a conda environment or virtual environment with Python 3.x, install the required python package